LoopKit/loopdocs/docs/faqs/ios13.md

     If you downloaded Xcode 11 GM previously, go to the App store and get the Xcode update waiting for you now.
 Xcode 11 GM is not what you need anymore...you need to get Xcode 11 from the App store.

 !!!warning "Restart computer after updating Xcode"
     Make sure to restart your computer after updating Xcode.
 There's a known issue that happens often enough to be frustrating if you don't reboot.
-Either a build error about missing simultors or a "device not connected" (even when phone is connected).
+Either a build error about missing simulators or a "device not connected" (even when phone is connected).
 Just restart computer.
 It's easy enough.

 !!!info "Use the Updating Loop app page in LoopDocs"
     Anytime you want to update your Loop app (aka rebuild your Loop app), always start with the [Updating Loop page](https://loopkit.github.io/loopdocs/build/updating/).
 That page will have current info to help you get going with what the new minimums are.
 Always start there.
 Is it possible there will be a slight delay in updating that page?
 Yes, I'm human.
 I have kids, job, house, etc. so it might be slightly delayed sometimes.
 But, generally during times like this when things are important to update...I make sure the pages reflect that.
 I'll do my part...your part is to check that page for current info.